josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🔊_Turn_The_Public_Up/🪳🕶️_Mera_Naam_Cockroach_Hai/🌒_The_Public_Comes_Outside/🦁_women_are_the_smoke_alarm.md

 The political value lies in preserving early signals, testing them seriously and recognising that warning, care and protection are forms of public capacity—not merely private emotion.

+The closing lesson is:

+> Gendered abuse is not only punishment after speech.
+It can be advance signalling about who should speak next.

 ---

 ## 🌌 Constellations

-🦁 🚨 🌐 🗣️ 🧠 🔥 🩹 — early recognition; transnational warning; informal networks; pattern detection; backlash; care; protective public.
+🦁 🚨 🌐 🕸️ 🩹 — early recognition; transnational warning; gendered deterrence; protective care; public participation.

 ---

 ## ✨ Stardust

-women, early-recognition public, smoke alarm, Durga, lion, informal warning networks, gendered coercion, institutional disbelief, transnational recognition, diaspora, pattern recognition, backlash, sexualisation, credibility attacks, protective public, women’s political participation, Cockroach Janta Party
+women, early-recognition public, informal warning networks, gendered coercion, technology-facilitated violence, institutional disbelief, transnational warning, protective public, participation deterrence, cockroach janta party

 ---

 ## 🏮 Footer

 *🦁 Women Are The Smoke Alarm* is a living case-study node of the **Polaris Protocol**.
-It examines how women’s informal and transnational networks may identify, communicate and respond to danger before institutional recognition, while preserving strict boundaries between warning, pattern recognition, evidence and proof.
+It examines how women’s informal and transnational networks may identify, communicate and respond to danger before institutional recognition, while preserving strict boundaries among recognition, warning, protection and proof.
+It also records how gendered targeting of one visible woman can narrow participation across a much wider public.

 > 📡 Cross-references:
 >